 When disasters strike, affected communities require immediate assistance.
 SEEDS tailors every response to the need on the ground.
 We help with emergency tents, early recovery housing and kits of essential items.
 In cases where schools are damaged, temporary learning centres are established to help continue education.
 Major water sources are cleaned and repaired.
 SEEDS also sets up roving medical camps to provide remote populations with immediate health services.

 Building Back Better

 The reconstruction process is not just to restore what was lost, but to create a better and safer life than before.
-SEEDS partners with survivors to rebuild their homes, schools and community infrastructure; and to address ecosystems around these.
+SEEDS partners with survivors to rebuild their homes, schools and community infrastructure; and addresses ecosystems around these.

-The quality of those buildings is upgraded through relevant disaster reduction techniques.
-Sustainability lies at the heart of our design process using cultural norms, environmentally-friendly features and local materials.
-Where possible, buffer plantations and nature-based solutions are incorporated into the larger programme.
+The quality of these buildings is upgraded through relevant disaster reduction techniques and making them climate proof for the future.
+Sustainability lies at the heart of our design process using cultural norms, environmentally friendly features and local material.
+Wherever possible, buffer plantations and nature-based solutions are incorporated into the larger programme.

 We strive to leave behind skillsets, not just infrastructure.
-Our programmes incorporate the training of local construction workers on retrofitting and safe construction practices.
+Our programmes incorporate training of local construction workers on retrofitting and safe construction practices.
 School safety or community preparedness trainings are added.
-Awareness campaigns on safe water, sanitation and hygiene practices are put in place.
+Awareness campaigns on safe water, sanitation and hygiene practices are run.